loculus-project/loculus/docs/src/content/docs/for-users/submit-sequences.md

 To upload sequences through the HTTP API you will need to:

-1. Identify the URL to the backend of the Loculus instance.
-Usually, it is at `https://backend.<URL of the Loculus website>`.
-You can find the exact link in the instance-specific Backend API Documentation which you can find by going to the "API docs" linked in the footer.
+1. To identify the URL to the backend of the Loculus instance, see [Where are the APIs?](../../introduction/api-overview/#where-are-the-apis).
 2. Retrieve an authentication JSON web token: see the [Authenticating via API guide](../authenticate-via-api/).
 3. Identify the Group ID of your group: you can find it on the page of your group.
 4. Send a POST request: